Creating Actions

 Putting Action Handlers into action

-We’ll start using the CLI to create your first Action
+We’ll start using the CLI to create your first Action, using PascalCase for the name.

 The CLI command: